Need a Land Surveying Expert?

 Is it against the law to remove a property corner?

 Yes.
-Any person who knowingly removes alters or defaces any public land survey monument and/or boundary monument or accessory, commits a class two misdemeanor pursuant to state statute 18-4-508, Colorado Revised Statutes.
+Any person who knowingly removes alters or defaces any public land survey monument and/or boundary monument or accessory is committing a class two misdemeanor pursuant to state statute 18-4-508, Colorado Revised Statutes.

 What is the time frame for the land survey process?

-Essentially the land survey process involves establishing the type of survey the customer needs, researching documents (i.e. deeds, plats, title commitment, etc.), field collection for boundary, improvements, topography, and a variety of other features, data processing, and drafting the final map, and distribution.
+Essentially, the land survey process involves establishing the type of survey the customer needs, researching documents (i.e. deeds, plats, title commitment, etc.), field collection for boundary, improvements, topography, and a variety of other features, data processing, drafting the final map, and distribution.
 The land survey process can be completed in one week or take years.
-Depending on the type of survey ordered, season ordered (summer is busiest), availability of past surveys and legal documentation, as well as the size and location of the site (e.g. new subdivision vs. mining claim) are just some of the variables affecting both the price and time frame in which a survey can be completed.
-Depending on our workload, Apex Land Surveying and Mapping LLC have a 3-week turnaround for Improvement Location Certificates, Plot Plans, and House or building stakeout.
-ALTA's, Land Survey Plats, Improvement Survey Plats, Topographical Exhibits, Easement Exhibits can take anywhere from three weeks to several months to turnaround.
-Call us with your project and we can give you a free quote.
+The type of survey ordered, the season it is ordered during (summer is busiest), availability of past surveys and legal documentation, as well as the size and location of the site (e.g. new subdivision vs. mining claim) are just some of the variables affecting both the price and time frame of a survey.

 What will I get when I order a survey?

 With most surveys, you will receive a graphic representation of your property.
-Depending on the type of survey you receive, will depend on what details are shown.
+The type of survey you order decides what details are shown.
 Take a look at the different types of surveys here.

 Why do I need an ILC?

-What does a mortgage or title insurance company have to do with ILC's?
+What does a mortgage or title insurance company have to do with an ILC?

 What is the difference between an ILC and a full survey?